 Unlike employee contributions, some employer contributions may be subject to a vesting schedule.

-• Graded vesting: In this case, you gradually gain rights to employer contributions (e.g. 20% on first year and 20% each year thereafter).
+Graded vesting: In this case, you gradually gain rights to employer contributions (e.g. 20% in the first year and 20% each year thereafter).
 At the time that the company goes out of business, all employer contributions to which you’re fully vested you get to keep.
 The unvested portion may or may not get to you.

-ERISA states that employees have a right to 100% benefits they have earned at the time of the plan termination, even those that you would have lost if you had left the employer.
+ERISA states that employees have a right to 100% of the benefits they have earned at the time of the plan termination, even those that would have been lost had you left the employer.
 However, the reality is that companies can only vest employees on employer contributions to the extent that a plan is funded.
 Unlike most defined benefit plans, any defined contribution plan, such as a 401(k), isn’t insured by the Pension Benefit Guaranty Corporation (PBGC).

 2. Matching or profit-sharing contributions